Vaccination and Homeopathy

 A more prudent and far less risky public health strategy for disease prevention would be to identify specific communities with a high incidence of hepatitis A, and target specific improvements in their living conditions.
 (2002, pp. 165-6)

-Hepatitis B is transmitted sexually, and also by exposure to infected blood, injected-drug use, and occupational or household contacts.
-Only those children exposed to infected mothers are at risk.
-It makes no sense to vaccinate children because any protection will probably disappear before children reach the age when they are sexually active or exposed to other risk factors.
+Hepatitis B is believed to be transmitted sexually, and also by exposure to infected blood, injected-drug use, and occupational or household contacts.
+Only those children exposed to infected mothers are said to be at risk.
+Some doctors argue that it makes no sense to vaccinate children because any protection will probably disappear before children reach the age when they are sexually active or exposed to other risk factors.
 Moreover, hepatitis B vaccine has been associated with severe adverse reactions, including Guillain-Barré syndrome, arthritis, demyelinating nervous system disease, myalgic encephalomyelitis (ME), anaphylaxis, diabetes, and multiple sclerosis.
 A 1994 Institute of Medicine report admitted that the vaccine can cause death.
 In 1996 48 American children were reported to have died after being injected with hepatitis B vaccine, and 13 of them had received no other vaccine before their deaths (Carmack, 1998).

 While doctors are usually very eager to vaccinate other people’s children, they are far less inclined to vaccinate themselves and their own children.
 For instance, in 1990 the British Medical Journal reported that of 598 doctors questioned, 86% believed that all general practitioners should be vaccinated against hepatitis B, yet 309 of them had not been vaccinated themselves.
 Dr Philip Incao stated: ‘the conclusion is obvious that the risks of hepatitis B vaccination far outweigh its benefits’ (Null & Feldman, 2007).

 In 1998 France became the first country to stop requiring hepatitis B vaccination for schoolchildren after numerous reports of chronic arthritis, symptoms resembling multiple sclerosis, and other serious health problems following vaccination.
-The government compensated three recipients of hepatitis B vaccine for the development of MS (Halvorsen, 2007, p.
+The government compensated three recipients of hepatitis B vaccine for the development of MS (Neustaedter, 2002, p.
 176).

 The most frequently stated purpose of the chickenpox vaccine is not to protect children from this illness, but to prevent parents having to take a few days off work to care for their sick child.
 Neustaedter comments: